Rodney Bailey

-Rodney Dwayne Bailey (born October 7, 1979) is a former American football defensive end who most recently played for the Arizona Cardinals of the National Football League (NFL).
+Rodney Dwayne Bailey (born October 7, 1979) is an American former professional football defensive end who played in the National Football League (NFL).
 He is a graduate of Ohio State University and completed his degree in only 3.5 years.

-Early years
+Early life

 A native of Cleveland, Ohio, Bailey attended St. Edward High School in nearby Lakewood, Ohio and was a letterman in football.
 He trucked Marty Mordarski in a memorable game against Padua.
 In football, he was named the Cleveland Division I Player of the Year by The Plain Dealer, and was a first-team Division I Associated All-State pick.
 In addition, he was named the Cleveland Touchdown Club player of the year and was named to numerous high school All-American teams.
 He graduated from St. Edward in 1997.

 College career

 Entering Ohio State, Bailey was listed as one of the top 40 high school recruits in United States.
 Bailey started as a true freshman and started 34 games in total.
 His senior year, Bailey was named a co-captain, named an all-Big Ten selection and was honored as team defensive player of the year.